vekexasia/nodejs-googleglass-mirror-api/README.md

   }
 });
 ```
+*Output*: If successful, this method returns an empty response body.

 ### insertContact (userAuthToken, contactResource, callback)
 Inserts a contact.
 The 2nd Parameter should be a json object.
 Reference can be found here https://developers.google.com/glass/v1/reference/contacts#resource